Red grouper: Description

+When aggravated (they are highly territorial) or involved in spawning activities, these fish can very rapidly change coloration patterns, with the head or other parts of the body turning completely white, and the white spots appearing more intense.

 Distribution

 The red grouper's typical range is coastal areas in the western Atlantic, stretching from southern Brazil to North Carolina in the US and including the Gulf of Mexico and Bermuda.
+It lives in areas with wide continental shelves and is considered to be a neritic species.

 Habitat and biology

 The red grouper is a demersal, largely sedentary species which has an extended (~40 day) pelagic larval stage before it settles in shallow coastal hardbottom habitat as juveniles.
-They remain in inshore waters for 4–5 years before migrating to offshore hardbottom habitat—particularly on the edge of the continental self—as adults.
+They remain in inshore waters for 4–5 years before migrating to offshore hardbottom habitat—particularly on the edge of the continental shelf—as adults.
 Spawning occurs offshore between January and June, peaking in May.
 While primarily eating benthic invertebrates, the red grouper is an opportunistic feeder in the reef community.
 The diet commonly includes xanthid and portunid crabs, juvenile spiny lobster, and snapping shrimp, with the occasional fish.
-The red grouper is of moderate size, about 125 cm and weighs 23 kg or more.
-Body coloration is typically reddish-brown in color often, with many white spots.
-When aggravated (they are highly territorial) or involved in spawning activities, these fish can very rapidly change coloration patterns, with the head or other parts of the body turning completely white, and the white spots appearing more intense.